 Most developing countries

-are now challenged with the problem of blinding cataract.
+are now challenged with the problem of blinding cataractous lens disease.
 India with its large

 population has perhaps the largest blind and potentially blind population in the